jadecobra/python_tdd_exercises/source/AssertionError.rst

 ----

 *WELL DONE!* Your magic powers are growing.
-From our experiments you now know
+From the experiments above you now know

 * how to test for equality